 – Ray Chung, London 2009

 CI is a form of dance based on the physical principles of touch, momentum and weight sharing.
-CI practice is an open exploration in which two or more people (masses) meet through a point of contact and together examine senses and impulses.
-Dancers use intuition and their own interests in dance.
-They test their skills, needs and, more importantly, their limits.
-CI teaches how to focus attention and be present here and now.
-Each partner in dance is an element of an ever-changing landscape, which evolve under the influence of an individual sense of time, space and energy.
-‘Listening’ through touch and proprioception, we tune in and constantly solve the puzzles of how human bodies can coexist in rhythm and flow.
+CI practice is open exploration in which two or more people meet through a shared point of contact and explore sensations and impulses together.
+In dance, dancers use their intuition and their own interests, examine their needs and limits.
+CI opens and teaches to focus on here and now.
+Each dancing partner is part of an ever-changing landscape that evolves under the influence of an individual’s sense of time, space and energy.
+By “listening” through the sense of touch and proprioception, we tune in and constantly observe how human bodies can coexist in rhythm and flow.

 CI dates back to 1972.
 Steve Paxton, a pioneer of this technique, combined his experience with contemporary dance, acrobatics and Aikido.
-Many other techniques, trends and researches, as well as the individual approaches of practitioners and teachers, have influenced the diversity of dimensions in CI.
-This dance practise explores the skills of falling, rolling, balancing, lifting with minimal effort, and being light during ‘flights’, centring and breathing techniques, as well as the ability to listen and respond to partners and the environment.
-While dancing CI, we do not get unambiguous answers, but we delve into continuous exploration.
-Those allow CI to remain invariably fascinating and interesting.
+The various faces of CI are influenced by many other techniques, trends and researches, as well as individual approaches of practitioners and teachers.
+This dance practice explores the skills of falling, balancing, lifting with minimal effort and being light during “flights”, the ability to listen and respond to partners and the environment.
+While dancing CI, we do not get clear answers, but we immerse ourselves in constant exploration, which makes this practice invariably fascinating and interesting.

-Ray Chung described Contact Improvisation as an empty form that becomes what we put into it.
-Simone Forti described CI as a form of artistic sport.
-These apt descriptions include physicality in sport and creativity in art.
-Those are characteristic of CI.
-To this day, however, the idea of improvisation is the object of reflection and research for both practitioners and theorists.
+Ray Chung defined contact improvisation as an empty form that becomes what we put into it.
+Simone Forti defined CI as a form of artistic sport.
+These accurate descriptions include physicality in sports and creativity in art that are characteristic of CI.
+To this day, improvisation in dance is a subject of deliberation and research by both practitioners and those dealing with theory.

-“(…) To grapple with the pshysical forces and grapple with each other on a physical level, and a nervous system level.
-Seeing human nature manifested in micro version in the dancers, the movement, the pauses, the excitement, the dilemmas, thrills, virtuosity.
+“(…) To grapple with the physical forces and grapple with each other on a physical level, and a nervous system level.
+Seeing human nature manifested in micro versions in the dancers, the movement, the pauses, the excitement, the dilemmas, thrills, virtuosity.
 All of that you can see in a very non linear, and not particularly narrative form.”

 – Nancy Stark Smith, interview by Paul Roberts, 1998